“Never Fear the Event.”

 You can fear the event or you can command the event.

-I don’t care if it’s a presentation, a speaking event, your driver’s test, an interview or even a frickin’ date.
+I don’t care if it’s a presentation, a speaking event, your driver’s test, an interview or, well, anything that could be construed as an event in everyday Life.

 But.